 Regulators generally accept that organizations’ investigations are ongoing and that things are often more complex than they first seem.

 However, individuals are often not so forgiving – particularly because publicly disclosed incidents can often make headline news and the organizations’ practices will be disseminated by the press.

 If you disclose incorrect information to individuals and need to revise it, you may appear uncertain.
 And if your revised estimates are worse than expected, customers may lose trust in you, resulting in long-term reputational damage.

 Learn about your requirements

-The GDPR is particularly important here, because many organizations in the US assume that it only applies in the EU.
-However, ignoring its requirements could be incredibly costly, with violations attracting fines of up to €20 million (about $22 million).
+The GDPR is particularly important here, because many organizations in the U.S. assume that it only applies in the EU.
+However, its requirements apply to any organization that processes EU residents’ personal data, which is particularly common for organizations that have an online presence.

 A version of this blog was originally published on April 27, 2018.